-The basic style of authoritative parenting is somewhat unique in comparison to other child rearing techniques.
+The basic style of authoritative parenting is somewhat unique in comparison to other child-rearing techniques.
 In some cases, this method draws on the most attractive aspects of other approaches.
 At other times, authoritative parenting eliminates elements that are based on fear or some other negative factor.

 Unlike an authoritarian approach, choosing to raise children using authoritative methods means realizing that not everything can be defined in terms of absolutes; there must be some degree of vision and flexibility in order to rear happy and productive children.
 This environment encourages children to develop skills that will help them evaluate situations and choose a responsible response later in life.

 Unlike the permissive approach, authoritative parenting provides a foundation upon which the children can build.
 While the rules may be broad, they give home life a degree of definition and stability.
-The nice thing is that having this stability does not mean children donít have room to ask questions, wonder about things, or test their limits.
+The nice thing is that having this stability does not mean children don't have room to ask questions, wonder about things, or test their limits.
 All those tools will be needed once they are adults and should be honed while they are still under the care of their parents

 What are the Pros and Cons of Authoritative Parenting?

-As with any child rearing approach, authoritative parenting does have negative as well as positive aspects.
+As with any child-rearing approach, authoritative parenting does have negative as well as positive aspects.

-In terms of negative aspects, this approach:
+Regarding negative aspects, this approach:

 - Puts an additional responsibility on the parents.
-Since the house rules are somewhat broad and donít cover every conceivable situation, parents sometimes find themselves having to develop a completely new response to something the child says or does.
+Since the house rules are somewhat broad and don't cover every conceivable situation, parents sometimes find themselves having to develop a completely new response to something the child says or does.

 - Can be difficult to maintain when faced with a particularly willful child.
 A high degree of patience must be cultivated if the parents are to maintain an authoritative atmosphere in the home.

-Authoritative parent also has a number of positive aspects:
+Authoritative parenting also has many positive aspects: